Foreign income for family assistance

 If you can’t access it from Australia

-We don’t count your foreign income if you can’t access it within Australia.
+We don’t count your foreign income if you can’t access it in Australia.
 You don’t need to include it in your family income estimate.

-If you visit a country where you can access it, you must list it as foreign income in your family income estimate.
-We will then reassess your payment rate.
+If you visit a country where you can access it, you must list it in your family income estimate.
+You should list it as foreign income.
+We’ll then reassess your payment rate.

 What exchange rates we’ll use